 For me, languages are a tool to communicate, to connect with other people, and to discover foreign cultures.
 You can have a lot of fun going abroad even if you don’t speak the language.
 But the experience is much more exciting and rewarding if you speak the local lingo (even just a little).

 I also believe that if everyone were speaking his neighbor’s lingo, then the world would be a much better place.

 Learning a language must be fun.
 You’re discovering a new culture, new people and new places.
 I can do it, you can do it, anyone can do it!
 Yes, it does take time, patience, and consistency.
 Sometimes even tears, blood, and mud (well..almost!).
 But there’s no need to use boring methods, or to spend tons of money.
-That’s why I created my own method and my language workouts.
+That’s why I created my own method.
 You have everything you need right now on the Internet, and you don’t need to spend a dime.

 My failed relationships with languages

 I don’t consider myself a language learning expert.
 I’m just a guy who wants to travel.
 And I want to be able to connect with people all over the world.
 I’m extremely curious and I love to experiment and challenge myself.

 Back in middle school, I was barely speaking English, and the only word I really knew in Spanish was hola.